 Types of Opportunities

 Apprenticeship programs have traditionally focused on skilled trades in industries like manufacturing and construction.
 Opportunities are now more diverse, including additional areas like healthcare, IT, energy, telecommunications, business/finance, transportation, landscaping, and hospitality.
-However, the top five areas for apprentices by far remain the traditional trades of plumber, carpenter, electrician, truck driver, and construction craft laborer.
+However, the top five areas for apprentices by far remain the traditional trades of a plumber, carpenter, electrician, truck driver, and construction craft laborer.

 Internships are more likely to focus on pre-professional roles for potential college graduates, such as advertising, marketing, public relations, law, medicine, engineering, finance, and information technology.